-Free Tuition Programs.
+Free tuition programs.
 Some colleges offer free tuition if you meet certain income requirements.
-Check with the college where you are interested in attending.
+Check with the college you are interested in attending.
 Veterans can also get money for college.
-See studentaid.gov/understand-aid/types/military
+See studentaid.gov/understand-aid/types/military.

-Even if you have tuition covered, you'll need to pay for living expenses, books, and fees.
+You'll also need to pay for living expenses, books, and fees.